kannans89/RustRepo/22_ErrorHandling/22_ErrorHandling.md

 ### unwrap() and expect()

 The standard library contains a couple of helper methods that both enums `Result<T,E>` and `Option<T>`  implement.
-You can use them to simplify error cases where you really do not expect things to fail.
+You can use them to simplify error cases where you really do not expect things to fail.In case of success from a method, the "unwrap" function is used to extract the actual result.

 |Sr No |  method    |Signature |Description
 |:----:|:----------|:-------|:----------|